Abhay2007Singh/Web_Development/README.md

-# Web_Development
+# Web_Development_Minor
-This REPOSITORY is totally based on my basic web development projects.
+This REPOSITORY is totally based on my basic(minor) web development projects.